Team Tabby (TABY)

-- Hammerspace: Her Semblance allows her to store anything she wants in her stomach up to a space of ten cubic meters, but only so long as her Aura holds out and the amount of Aura she burns to hold something increases with the size of the object.
+- Hammerspace: Her Semblance allows her to store anything she wants in her stomach up to a space of ten cubic feet.
+However the amount she can hold directly ties into how long her Aura holds out and how big she makes the space.
+As a result, the amount of Aura she needs to burn to maintain her Hammerspace increases with the size of the object.
 She also has to be able to swallow the object.

 - Heart Is an Awesome Power: Her frog Faunus traits don't sound like much, but they give her impressive natural mobility and a powerful whip-like tongue that can be used as a prehensile limb.

 - Hidden Depths: She's good at physical fitness and made schedules and workout routines for both Ruby and Weiss.